silicon-heaven/shv-doc/src/rpcmessage.md

 ## RpcSignal

 Spontaneous message sent without prior request and thus without `RequestId`.
-It is used mainly notify clients that some tochological value had changed withou need to poll.
+It is used mainly notify clients that some technological value had changed without need to poll.

 Attributes